wilkelab/Metagenomics_CAST/data/README.md

 This folder contains the following:

-`nontn7` data used in the analysis of non-Tn7 CRISPR-transposons
+`nontn7` data used in the analysis of non-Tn7 CASTs `tn7-type-v` data used in the analysis of Type V Tn7 CASTs